 The Story of OpenBiome

-At OpenBiome, we’ve seen the therapeutic power of bacteria firsthand.
+At OpenBiome, we’ve seen the life-saving power of bacteria firsthand.
 Here’s a look at our journey so far to advance microbiome science.

 January 1, 2011

 A close friend of ours contracts a life-threatening C. difficile infection after a routine surgery.
 We watch him struggle through several rounds of failed antibiotic treatment for 18 months.
-After receiving a fecal microbiota transplantation (FMT), his health rebounds within a few days.Learn more about FMT
+After receiving an investigational fecal microbiota transplantation (FMT), his health rebounds within a few days.Learn more about Investigational FMT